grafana/agent/docs/sources/flow/reference/components/pyroscope.ebpf.md

 | `service_name`     | Pyroscope service name.
 It's automatically selected from discovery meta labels if possible.
 Otherwise defaults to `unspecified`. |
 | `__name__`         | pyroscope metric name.
 Defaults to `process_cpu`.                                                                                |
 | `__container_id__` | The container ID derived from target.                                                                                            |

-### Privileges

-You are required to run the agent as root and inside host pid namespace in order to `pyroscope.ebpf` component to work.
-See helm example below how to do it with helm.

 ### Container ID